apace7/local_volume_database/docs/source/tutorials.rst

 For detailed analysis, I would recommendation fixing the version of the tables to a tagged release version.
 Alternatively, a specific commit can be useed instead of the latest github version.

-For example, this loads an older version of the data/dwarf_all.csv table.
+For example, this loads an older version of the data/dwarf_all.csv table for either a tagged release or a specific commit.

 .. code-block:: python
     ## tagged release
     dsph_mw = table.Table.read('https://github.com/apace7/local_volume_database/releases/download/v0.0.2/dwarf_all.csv')
     ## specific commit
     dsph_mw = table.Table.read('https://raw.githubusercontent.com/apace7/local_volume_database/3a473c7f839f228a5702fa0293cebfea5fe3bcb6/data/dwarf_all.csv')